Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 network, even not protocol version 3.
 And sacrificing monitoring data for the sake of the network is fine with me.

+The objective is to reduce the rule files to a bare minimum of rules the following is done for _type 10 - Packet length_ and _type 4 port_ assuming it is the source port (and type 5 the destination port should fastnetmon detect a change).
+So for both port and length the algorithm is sort-of:

+	if (the value is string "null")
+	then
+		dont filter on value and use "null" else
+		calculate min and max for value
+		calculate the top 10 values
+		if (min == max for value)
+		then
+			filter explicit on value, they are all identical else
+			if (the top 10 values covers more than 10 %) then
+				filter explicit on the top 10 values else
+				dont filter on value and use "null" fi
+		fi
+	fi

 ## Other versions
 A version of ``i2dps`` written in C is also available, but _currently with unresolved memory / heap errors_.
 It also lacks code for